Skip to content

 Short answers, pulled from the story.

-When did Hermann Oldenberg die and what international honor did he receive shortly before his death?
+When did Hermann Oldenberg die and where?